U.S. ride-hailing firm Lyft plans to raise up to $1 billion in financing

 If all of the Series F shares are issued, Lyft would have a post-money valuation of about $4.88 billion, Justin Byers of VC Experts told Reuters.

-Lyft was valued at $2.7 billion in its previous round of financing earlier this year, led by Japanese online retailer Rakuten Inc (4755.T).
+Lyft was valued at $2.7 billion in its previous round of financing earlier this year, led by Japanese online retailer Rakuten Inc.

 Lyft, which makes a smartphone app that allows passengers to summon a ride, currently operates in about 150 U.S. cities.